Integralist/integralist.co.uk/content/posts/python-app-dependencies.md

 brew install pyenv
 ```

+> [!NOTE]
-> Note: yes, this means you need to be using [Homebrew](https://brew.sh/), but let's face it, it's the defacto standard for macOS package management.
+> yes, this means you need to be using [Homebrew](https://brew.sh/), but let's face it, it's the defacto standard for macOS package management.

 Once installed you'll be able to use the following commands: